jacobbudin/portable-wisdom/README.md

 [![Build Status](https://travis-ci.org/jacobbudin/portable-wisdom.svg?branch=master)](https://travis-ci.org/jacobbudin/portable-wisdom)

-Portable Wisdom is a command-line tool to generate EPUB files from your recent unread articles in [Instapaper](https://www.instapaper.com/).
-You can then copy these files to your ereader.
+Portable Wisdom is a command-line tool to generate an EPUB file from your unread articles in [Instapaper](https://www.instapaper.com/).
+You can then copy this file to your ereader.

 <img src="https://raw.githubusercontent.com/jacobbudin/portable-wisdom/master/preview.jpg" alt="Preview of a Portable Wisdom-generated ebook on an ereader" width="252" />